 Welcome to Steady Condors!

-We are pleased to introduce an addition to Steady Options - the “Steady Condors” income strategies.
-Steady Condors is a systematic, rules based mean reversion strategy with an emphasis on proactive risk management.
-In addition to providing trades on the forum, we are offering the Steady Condors portfolio as a fully auto-traded and managed account service through TD Ameritrade Institutional.
+We are pleased to introduce an addition to Steady Options - the “Steady Condors” income strategy.
+Steady Condors is a rules based non-directional strategy with an emphasis on proactive risk management.

 We would encourage everyone to read the Steady Condors Frequently Asked Questions and the Steady Condors Strategy (members only) topics.